Cryptology ePrint Archive: Report 2012/425

 Category / Keywords: secret-key cryptography / Stream cipher, cache timing attack, key recovery

-Publication Info: Expanded and updated version of Inscrypt 2012 paper.
+Original Publication (with minor differences): Expanded and updated version of Inscrypt 2011 paper.

 Contact author: sgautham at isichennai res in